RAF Claims: Can I Claim for Loss of Income if I Have My Own Business?

 In a RAF loss of earnings/income claim, the compensation that may be awarded for past and annual anticipated losses is capped.

 The maximum claim value was first established in 2008, as R160,000 per annum.
 However, this value is adjusted quarterly for inflation, based on the consumer price index (CPI).
-For example, the adjusted limit set to apply from 30 April, 2022 is R319,810 per annum.
+The latest adjusted limit applied from 31 October, 2025 is R377,849per annum.

 Details of the new, adjusted limits are published quarterly in Government Gazette notices.
 They may also be available via the RAF Media Centre.